Monday, 13 April 2026

 7 year old Alice really just wants to see a ballet, but unfortunately for her, she's stuck in a history lesson which goes through 200 years of Russian/USSR history all the way up to 1995.
 You think this might upset her, an unwanted difficult, long history lesson when all she wants is to see theatre, but because of how off this version is, Baynes's Alice barely cares.
 Her journey in hour one is also a very quick Alice in Wonderland adaptation, going from doors all the way up to trial fairly faithfully.
 This part of the special is done like a Victorian style stage play, with elaborate and fairly beautiful sets.
 The most part of the special has a storybook vibe, despite the satire, until it doesn't.
 Remember this is absolutely not for children.
 Remember who the director is...

 Remember how off I said the entire special felt?
 This comes bursting to the forefront when Alice wakes up under a tree... and meets the cheshire cat.
+(Groves's review notes that this cat is played by the director himself!)
 Immediately we're thrown off course.
 As every Carrollian knows, the cheshire cat comes FAR before, after the Duchess.
 What is he doing here?
 He's here to tell Alice he's from Chornobyl, and there, everyone died.
 The Cat seems to find this hilarious.
 Alice has to follow him, he apparently knows more information.

 Now cat wants to show Alice and us, some clips about the USSR.
 Some of these are archival clips, some are cultural, some are artistic, and some I wonder if Russell just made up himself.
-The way the compilations of clips are organised are to be as jarring as possible.
+(I still do not know, even after reading Groves's review on this special) The way the compilations of clips are organised are to be as jarring as possible, even when the content is not!
 Some feature overlays upon overlays and dissonant sound.
 Again I think some of this may be edited by Russell.
 I couldn't find it confirmed.
 At some point, your jaw will be on the floor just due to the amount of clips and noise and distortion.
 As Alice sees 1995 new year across Europe, she finally wakes up...

 Oh wait.
 She doesn't (again).
 No er..
 Alice's reality with her sister is revealed to be just part of a massive book set.
 Those elaborate book sets from hour one were a part of it.
 There is no riverbank reality.
 Baynes's Alice can't go home.
 She can never go home.